 We may also give you an injection through this cannula called Buscopan.
 This will help to relax your bowel muscles.
+A side effect of Buscopan is blurring of your vision/dizziness, this is usually short lived, lasting approximately 30 minutes.
+If you do experience blurring, please make sure your vision has returned to normal before driving.
+Very rarely, Buscopan can precipitate an eye condition called glaucoma.
+If you develop painful/ red eyes with loss of vision after receiving this medication, you are advised to seek urgent medical help.
+You will then be asked to lie on your left side and a small tube will be inserted into your back passage.
 A very small, flexible tube will be passed two inches into your rectum to allow carbon dioxide to be gently pumped into the colon.
 A small balloon is then inflated in the rectal tube to help keep the tube positioned correctly.
 The purpose of the gas is to inflate the colon as much as possible, to reduce any folds or wrinkles that might hide any problem areas.
+This is a gas naturally produced by the body that will be absorbed, or you will pass it as normal wind.